 - Arca-Type clamp makes it easy to attach stills cameras

 - Pan and tilt axis tighten but do not lock

 - Useable load capacity appears exaggerated for best results

 I love the physical design of this head and feel like Gitzo did a good job cramming a fluid dampening system and counter-balance system into a head with these proportions.
-I particularly like the fact that once the pan handle is removed, the head takes up roughly the space of a typical medium-sized camera lens.
-It therefore fits easily into the slots in my camera cases when I want to carry it as a second head for occasional video shots alongside my stills work.
-If I was also traveling for an extremely lightweight wildlife shoot with only a 100-400mm lens, I could definitely use this head instead of my usual larger and much heavier gimbal head.
+I particularly like the fact that once the panning handle is removed, the head takes up roughly the space of a typical medium-sized camera lens.
+It, therefore, fits easily into the slots in my camera cases when I want to carry it as a second head for occasional video shots alongside my stills work.
+If I was also travelling for an extremely lightweight wildlife shoot with only a 100-400mm lens, I could definitely use this head instead of my usual larger and much heavier gimbal head.

 Overall, I think this is a great head if you keep your maximum camera size and weight down at around that of a DSLR and a 70-200 f/2.8 or a 100-400mm.
 If you push past that and try and maximize the claimed 8.8lb max capacity, panning performance falls off and you’ll start to have issues with not being able to sufficiently lock the two axes.
 It’s definitely unsuitable for usage with big super-telephoto lenses even if they technically fall within the weight limit.